-- Rent Supplement / Mortgage Interest Supplement: If you have no other income, your rent/mortgage supplement will not be affected by the extra €50 per week top-up.
-If you have other income your rent/mortgage supplement may be affected. - Medical Card: Will not be affected by the extra €50 per week top-up. - Fuel Allowance: Will not be affected by the extra €50 per week top-up. - Local Authority Rent/RAS: The combination of income from the internship allowance and the €50 per week top-up may affect your Local Authority Rent and rent payable under the Rental Accommodation Scheme (RAS).
+- Rent Supplement: If you have no other income, your rent/mortgage supplement may not be affected by the extra €50 per week top-up.
+If you have other income your rent/mortgage supplement may be affected. - Housing: Any additional income from employment, or self-employment, may result in an increase in Local Authority rent (differential rent) or the amount of rent you must pay under the Rental Accommodation Scheme (RAS) or Housing Assistance Payment (HAP). - Medical Card: May not be affected by the extra €50 per week top-up. - Fuel Allowance: May not be affected by the extra €50 per week top-up.